Toshiiiii1/100_sports_classification/README.md

 # 100+ sports image classification

 This model classifies images into one of 105 sports.
 It can support more sports in the future.
 The model was trained using two datasets: one with [100 sports](https://www.kaggle.com/datasets/gpiosenka/sports-classification) and another with [22 sports](https://www.kaggle.com/datasets/rishikeshkonapure/sports-image-dataset).
 It uses a pre-trained EfficientNetB0 model.
-The final model reached 98% accuracy and 98% F1 score.
+The final model reached 98% accuracy, 98% F1 score and 132ms inference time on CPU.

 ## Dependecies